-- 1. Complete all required on-line OCRS training modules and provide evidence of completion (i.e. copies of course completion certificates) to the VINSE administrative staff; - 2.
+- 1. Complete all required on-line VU EHS training modules and provide evidence of completion (i.e. copies of course completion certificates) to the VINSE staff - 2.
 Watch the online cleanroom orientation video - 3.
-Read VINSE Safety Plan & Conduct of Operations manual (VOP No. 0.0.2) and submit the online acknowledgement form - 4.
+Read VINSE Safety Plan & Conduct of Operations manual (VOP No. 0.0.0rev0.3) and submit the online acknowledgement form - 4.
 Complete a cleanroom safety and operations tour with the Cleanroom Manager or designee.